 To back up database logs (Microsoft SQL Server transaction logs and Oracle archived logs), you must specify advanced settings for transaction logs backup in the Veeam Agent backup job settings.
 The resulting job will comprise two jobs:

 - Parent backup job — the backup job that creates a volume-level or file-level backup.
-The backup job becomes the parent job after you enable database log backup options at the Guest Processing step of the Configure Backup wizard.
+The backup job becomes the parent job after you enable database log backup options at the Guest Processing step of the New Backup Job wizard.

 - Child job — a transaction log backup job.
 Veeam Agent for Microsoft Windows automatically creates the child job if transaction log backup is enabled for the backup job.
 Session data of the transaction log backup job is stored in the Veeam Agent for Microsoft Windows database and displayed in the Veeam Agent for Microsoft Windows control panel.
 To learn more, see Transaction Log Backup Statistics.